yuki-oyama/tristan2025-website/content/registration/_index.md

 <!-- Please see below for a list of topics. -->
 Registration details will be announced at a later date.

-The participation fee is expected to be about the same as in the past symposiums.
+The registration fee will be in line with previous conferences.